 Our programs get things started

-Community-based mentoring is our signature program, where “Bigs” and “Littles” meet in the community 3-4 times each month to participate in social activities, such as going to a movie, going to a sporting event, or simply hanging out.
+Community-based mentoring is our signature program, where Bigs and Littles meet in the community 2–4 times each month to participate in social activities, such as going to a movie, going to a sporting event, or simply hanging out.
 The important part of their activity is the one-to-one time and the consistency of the relationship.

 We offer several school-based mentoring programs.
-Our standard School-based mentoring looks much like our Community-based program, but instead of meeting in the community, our Bigs and Littles meet for one hour each week at the Little’s school.
+Our standard School-Based 1:1 Mentoring looks much like our Community-based program, but instead of meeting in the community, our Bigs and Littles meet for one hour each week at the Little’s school.
 They work on homework, play games, or venture outside together.